What is felony reduction under PC 17(b)?

 - 4Your personal history (are you a productive member of society, etc.)

-Generally if your felony is eligible for reduction we find that most judges are willing to grant the reduction relief.
-Once your felony has been reduced to misdemeanor under PC 17(b) your conviction will be treated as a misdemeanor for all extensive purposes, which means often your California guns rights will be restored.
+Generally if your felony is eligible for reduction we find that most judges are willing to grant the reduction relief, if a strong case for relief is established.
+Once your felony has been reduced to misdemeanor under PC 17(b) your conviction will be treated as a misdemeanor for all extensive purposes, which means often your California guns rights will be restored, along with all of your other civil liberties.

 NOTE: Although there is a popular misperception that you lose your right to vote once convicted of a felony, this is a false belief.
 You only lose your right to vote when you are actually incarcerated in state prison or on active parole, otherwise you have the right to partake in elections.